Whirlybirds: Production notes

 The series was filmed on location in California.
 The production first used the Santa Susanna Airport in Simi Valley.
 The airport, no longer in existence, was near the Iverson Movie Ranch, a dude ranch used to film westerns.
 Later episodes were filmed at the San Fernando Airport, which is also now closed.

 Much of the open area seen around both airports in the series has since been developed.

 Helicopters used

 The two helicopter types used were Bell models, a 47G and a 47J Ranger; the tail numbers were N975B and N2838B (and N1538B as back-up), respectively.
 In reality, many helicopters played the role of N975B.
 Other Bell 47Gs owned by National Helicopter Service were used in the filming with "N975B" decals covering their actual registrations.

+Promotion

+CBS Television Film Sales spent more than $1 million to promote Whirlybirds.
+Promotions ran in 100 markets.
+Related events included a Miss Whirlybirds beauty pageant, a helicopter air show, and premier parties in some cities.